madetech/G1-Spikes/5:Wagtail_Query_Extension/Wagtail_Query_Extension.md

 ### Code Changes Made

-In interest of keeping this document focused on testing that we can indeed use Wagtail to meet our querying needs we have provided [this supporting document](./Supporting_Documents/Wagtail_Spike_5_Code_Changes.md) to explain the code changes made to the project after initial set-up.
+In interest of keeping this document focused on testing that we can use Wagtail to meet our querying needs, we have provided [this supporting document](./Supporting_Documents/Wagtail_Spike_5_Code_Changes.md) to explain the code changes made to the project after initial set-up.

-In brief however; these changes can be summarised as:
+In brief; these changes can be summarised as:

 - Creating SupportTypeTags and ServiceTags as Tag types within our Service model, allowing multiple tags to be applied to a service.
 - Creating minAge and maxAge values within our Service model, allowing for ages to be defined.